rustworthy/auto-batching-proxy/README.md

 in which an embdedding at index N is the result for the query at index N in the inputs container in our request.

-To give a concrete example, image the batch size is set to `2`, and the first request contains inputs array `["hello", "world"]` while the second request has only one item `["bye"]` - the worker will flatten these two into one array and send to the upstream service as `["hello", "world", "bye"]`.
+To give a concrete example, imagine the batch size is set to `2`, and the first request contains inputs array `["hello", "world"]` while the second request has only one item `["bye"]` - the worker will flatten these two into one array and send to the upstream service as `["hello", "world", "bye"]`.
 The response our worker